-YES, if Tribe/TDHE meet eligibility requirements consistent with 24 CFR $\S1000.58(b)$ and demonstrate to HUD:
+YES, if Tribe/TDHE meet eligibility requirements consistent with 24 CFR §1000.58(b) and demonstrate to HUD:

-- 1. Recent independent audit: - Unmodified (unqualified) opinion. - · No findings - Timely completion of audits and timely submission of report to the Federal Audit Clearinghouse in accordance with the Single Audit Act and 2 CFR Part 200, Subpart F. - 2.
-Requirements for Tribes: - Must be a self-governance Indian tribe (certification required) or - a tribe that has demonstrated the administrative capacity and controls to responsibly manage the investment. - 3.
-HUD monitoring review (including Inspector General Audits): - No outstanding issues that affect the administrative capacity and controls to responsibly manage the investment.
+- Recent independent audit: Unmodified (unqualified) opinion.

+- No findings

+- Timely completion of audits and timely submission of report to the Federal Audit Clearinghouse in accordance with the Single Audit Act and 2 CFR Part 200, Subpart F.

+- 2. Requirements for Tribes:

+- Must be a self-governance Indian tribe (certification required) or a tribe that has demonstrated the administrative capacity and controls to responsibly manage the investment. - HUD monitoring review (including Inspector General Audits): No outstanding issues that affect the administrative capacity and controls to responsibly manage the investment. - Reference: PIH 2019-16 Administrative Requirements for Investing IHBG funds.
-Investing IHBG Funds